 In the same vein, your call to action has to show a benefit to your users.
 If people aren’t sure about the value that your CTA button will deliver, they’re not going to click it.

 Having tested different copy on my CTA buttons, I’ve decided to stick with offering benefits with any action button.
 At QuickSprout, I promised to help my readers “double their traffic in 30 days.”
 Then, on the CTA button, I ask them to click to watch the free course:

 Note: The placement and button color of your call-to-action buttons is as important as the message.
-Many people have found that placing an opt-in box on the right side of the landing page works best, while other marketers get more conversions when the button is placed at the bottom of the page.
-A green button may suggest money and prosperity but isn’t always the best choice for a variety of reasons.
+Many people have found that placing an opt-in box on the bottom of the copy works best, while other marketers get more conversions when the button is placed at the right of the opt-in field.
+And the button color often works best contrasting the main color theme of the page.

 Does a red CTA button outperform a green button for other psychological reasons in your target audience?
 It’s hard to tell.
 These variations in results tell you one thing – you should test every element of your call-to-action including color and button design.

 Tactic #3: Showcase Instant Gratification